 In 1996 he joined the Ceramics division as a permanent staff member, where he moved into deformation of fuel cell ceramics and rolling-contact fatigue of silicon nitride.

 In 2002 he transferred to the Metallurgy division, where he was part of the MSEL team assigned to the NIST World Trade Center collapse investigation.
-Since 2005 he has researched standard test methods and data for improved grades of fire-resistive steel, a project that grew out of the recommendations of the NIST WTC report.
+From 2005 to 2015 he has researched standard test methods and data for improved grades of fire-resistive steel, a project that grew out of the recommendations of the NIST WTC report.

 High-temperature mechanical testing of ceramics and metals.
-Standards and test methods to evaluate the fire resistance of structural steel
+Standards and test methods to evaluate the fire resistance of structural steel.
+Mechanical testing.